virtualagc/virtualagc/Schematics/1006556A/README.md

 There's not enough available evidence to distinguish between the following 3 possible explanations:

 * It may be an error of omission in ND-1021041.
-* It may be a transcription in 1006556r.
+* It may be a transcription error in 1006556r.
 (I.e., the gates may appear in ND1021041 but haven't yet been found.)
 * There may be revisions C (or higher) of the schematic 1006556 and wiring diagram 1006136 in which the gates have been removed.
 (This assumes that the conclusion in the preceding section is correct, namely that signal-wiring diagram rev B corresponds to schematic rev B, and thus that the gates would therefore still appear in schematic rev B since they appear in rev B of the signal-wiring diagram.)

 # Signal DV1/